johannesjo/front-end-workflow/README.md

 # Step 1
 * Install node (and npm): http://howtonode.org/how-to-install-nodejs
 * add basic package.json file ```npm init```
-* install node modules bower and grunt via ```npm install --save-dev bower grunt``` (we want --save-dev here as the node_modules usually are just helpers and are not needed as deployed files)
+* install node modules bower and grunt via ```npm install -g bower grunt-cli``` globally or via ```npm install --save-dev bower grunt``` only for the current project (we want --save-dev here as the node_modules usually are just helpers and are not needed as deployed files)

 #Step 2
 * add bower.json ```bower init```